kunhwiko/concepts/cloud/aws/C-EC2.md

 ---
 ##### Elastic IP
 ```
-a) When an EC2 instance is stopped and then started, the public IP will change.
+When an EC2 instance is stopped and then started, the public IP will change.
 If a fixed IP is required, an Elastic IP
 needs to be configured.
 An Elastic IP is a public IPv4 IP address that one own's as long as it is not deleted.

-b) Elastic IPs can be attached to a single instance or network interface at a time.
+Elastic IPs can only be attached to a single instance or network interface at a time.
 ```

 ##### Elastic Network Interface (ENI)